-Although one element of Granite's strategy is to diversify and reduce its exposure to Magna by increasing the proportion of lease revenue that it derives from other tenants, as at December 31, 2018, 41 of Granite's 80 income-producing properties were leased to Magna International Inc. or its operating subsidiaries.
-For the year ended December 31, 2018, payments under those leases represented approximately 54% of Granite's annualized revenue and approximately 47% based on gross leasable area.
+Although one element of Granite's strategy is to diversify and reduce its exposure to Magna by increasing the proportion of lease revenue that it derives from other tenants, as at December 31, 2020, 32 of Granite's 108 income-producing properties were leased to Magna International Inc. or its operating subsidiaries.
+As at December 31, 2020, payments under those leases represented approximately 36% of Granite's annualized revenue and approximately 27% based on gross leasable area.

 Granite's properties are generally leased to operating subsidiaries of Magna and are not guaranteed by the parent company, however, Magna is the tenant under certain of Granite's leases.
 As a result, Granite may not have the contractual right to proceed directly against Magna International Inc. in the event that one of these subsidiaries defaults on its lease.
-Granite could be materially adversely affected if any Magna subsidiaries became unable to meet their respective financial obligations under their leases, and if Magna International Inc. was unwilling or unable to provide funds to such subsidiaries for the purpose of enabling them to meet such obligations.
+Granite could be materially adversely affected if any Magna subsidiaries became unable to meet their respective financial obligations under their leases, and if Magna International Inc. is unwilling or unable to provide funds to such subsidiaries for the purpose of enabling them to meet such obligations.

-Granite encourages investors to consult Magna's public disclosure for information on factors affecting the business of Magna, including the factors described in the section on industry trends and risks in Magna's Management's Discussion and Analysis of Results of Operations and Financial Position prepared as at November 7, 2018, which section, excluding any forward-looking information contained therein expressly referring to Magna's beliefs, is incorporated by reference into this AIF.
+Granite encourages investors to consult Magna's public disclosure for information on factors affecting the business of Magna, including the factors described in the section on industry trends and risks in Magna's Management's Discussion and Analysis of Results of Operations and Financial Position prepared as at November 5, 2020, which section, excluding any forward-looking information contained therein expressly referring to Magna's beliefs, is incorporated by reference into this AIF.